 The TFs take attendance at the sections.
 In addition to that incentive, I highly recommend attending.
-We have designed the TA sessions to build on and be good examples of the concepts from class and also the types of questions you should expect on the midterm and final.
+TA sessions build on and provide good examples of the concepts from class and the types of questions you should expect on the midterm and final.
+Sections are not "let's recap everything from class this week."